 Globe Life, the Texas Rangers Baseball Foundation, and FOX Sports Southwest provide grants to youth baseball and softball organizations to promote and support the sport throughout Texas Rangers territory.

-In partnership with Major League Baseball and Major League Baseball Players Association, the Texas Rangers Baseball Foundation will open the Urban Youth Academy at Mercy Street Sports Complex, presented by Toyota, in West Dallas in 2017.
-This state-of-the-art facility will give children across North Texas the opportunity to make advancements on the field, and in the classroom.
+In partnership with Major League Baseball and Major League Baseball Players Association, the Texas Rangers Baseball Foundation provides baseball and softball instruction to children ages 6-18 year round at the Rangers Youth Academy in West Dallas.
+The Globe Life Training Center houses the Adrian Beltre Field along with classrooms and meeting areas.
+The complex includes Oates Field, presented by Papa John's, Kershaw's Challenge Field, Josh "Hambone" Hamilton Field, Mimi's Field and Field of Dreams.
+This state-of-the-art facility gives children across North Texas the opportunity to make advancements on the field, and in the classroom.

 The Texas Rangers Baseball Foundation enters their eighth season of running Reviving Baseball in Inner Cities (RBI) and Jr. RBI in North Texas.
 Last season , over 3,000 youth across Arlington, Austin, Dallas-Fort Worth, Lancaster, and Shreveport were given the opportunity to learn and enjoy the games of baseball and softball with support from the RBI program, which is part of the Major League baseball initiative to increase baseball participation in lower-income areas.